N-ary Tree Recursive/Level Traversal

 Forest

-In the disjoint set algorithm, we simultaneously hold the root nodes of multiple multi-trees, and these root nodes collectively form a forest.
+In the union-find algorithm, we often keep the root nodes of several multi-way trees.
+These roots together form a forest.

-Next, let's talk about multi-tree traversal, which, like binary trees, includes recursive traversal (DFS) and level order traversal (BFS).
+Now, let's talk about traversal of a multi-way tree.
+Just like a binary tree, there are only two types: recursive traversal (DFS) and level order traversal (BFS).

 Recursive Traversal (DFS)